Buy a Life Insurance Plan in a few clicks

 Ref.
 No. KLI/22-23/E-BB/492

 Tax-free and tax-advantaged returns are available through ULIPs.
-The premiums paid for ULIPs are tax-deductible, and the death payments received are also tax-free.
+The premiums for ULIPs are tax-deductible, and the death payments received are tax-free.
 In addition, the secure payout or the fund’s value of investments is also available to the policyholder, and these returns are not taxed.

 ULIPs can generate good returns depending on the fund in which one invests.
 For instance, if the fund invests heavily in the capital markets, it will benefit from rising stock prices.